ACCESS-Community-Hub/.github/profile/README.md

 for the Community.
 Material supported directly by the ACCESS-NRI is hosted on the [ACCESS-NRI GitHub organisation](https://github.com/ACCESS-NRI).

-ACCESS-NRI retains formal administrative control of this organisation and will grant access to Community members who wish to contribute.
+ACCESS-NRI retains formal administrative control of this organisation.
+Access is given to ACCESS-NRI staff and community members who wish to contribute where the access procedure is described in the README of each repository.